TheRook/MultiplexedPlasmidBuilder/README.md

 ## Modify Plasmid GenBank File Script
-This is a Python script that modifies a GenBank file of a plasmid backbone by replacing specified target genes with new sequences.
-The script can be run from the command line using the typer package.
+This project simplifies the process of building multiplexed-plasmids and packaging them up into a single annoated genbank file that can be easily used on benchling or another workbench.
+Although this task is commonly perfomred by hand in a browser or desktop application, performing senstive tasks like this with python allows us to be eaxct with our changes and to verify the changes.

 ### CLI Input
 The script accepts the following input parameters:

 - --backbone-file: Required.
-The path to the GenBank file of the plasmid backbone to modify.
+The path to the GenBank file of the plasmid backbone to build from.
 - --target-dir: Required.
 The path to the directory containing the list of target genes to replace.
-The target genes should be in FASTA format.
 - --replacement-dir: Required.
 The path to the directory containing the list of replacement genes to use.
-The replacement genes should be in FASTA format.
 - --crispr-file: Required.
-The path to the GenBank file containing the CRISPR target sequence and PAM.
+The path to the GenBank file containing the desired multiplexed-CRISPR variant.
 - --output-file: Required.
-The path to the output GenBank file with the modified plasmid.
+The path to the final plasmid.

 ### Example Usage